Music of Final Fantasy XV: Downloadable content

 Suzuki acted as main composer for the game's story-based downloadable content (DLC), along with Shibata and Aoki.
 The music for the Royal Edition, which included both released DLC content and added story sections, was composed by Shimomura and Suzuki.
 Suzuki and Aoki handled music for Monster of the Deep: Final Fantasy XV.
 Shimomura was also composing a new theme song for the 2019 DLC series Dawn of the Future prior to its cancellation in late 2018.
 A regular contributor to the DLC was Tadayoshi Makino, who had previously worked on Dragon's Dogma and Final Fantasy Record Keeper.

 Keiichi Okabe, the composer for Nier: Automata, was brought on to help with the DLC episode Episode Gladiolus.
 He worked on the theme song "Shield of the King" and an arrangement of "Battle at the Big Bridge", a battle theme associated with recurring character Gilgamesh.
 When writing "Shield of the King", Okabe wanted to portray the burden of responsibility and fate Gladiolus bore, which he compared to the burden of character 2B in Nier: Automata.
 "Battle at the Big Bridge" was initially going to have minimal work done due to its favored place among fans of the Final Fantasy series, but with encouragement from game staff Okabe arranged the track within his own musical style.
 To accomplish this, Okabe incorporated vocal elements similar to those used in Nier: Automata.
-The main theme and selected tracks for Episode Prompto were composed by Naoshi Mizuta, who had previously composed music for Final Fantasy XI and Final Fantasy XIII-2.
+The main theme and selected tracks for Episode Prompto were composed by Naoshi Mizuta, who had previously composed music for Final Fantasy XI and XIII-2.
 While he had previously been told to compose his themes based on specific scenes within the game or on developer requests, Mizuta was instead given a comprehensive description of Prompto's backstory and life history.
 Mizuta built up his musical image from there; a central part of the DLC was showing Prompto's more serious side as opposed to his role in the main game as a mood maker.
 Mizuta was purposely not told what type of sound the team wanted, with them instead waiting to see what ideas he could come up with.